Growing to Inspire

 The Preservation of Communal Green Space.

 That’s one way great cities are distinguished.
 Think the Tuileries in Paris...
 London’s Hyde Park...
 Central Park in New York City.
 Long ago, Overland Park had the foresight to acquire and set aside 300 acres of land as the City’s Arboretum and Botanical Gardens.
 In this, we are truly fortunate.
 Now, that legacy has been passed on to us . . . a responsibility to nurture and grow for your children and your children’s children.
-If you believe that the preservation of communal spaces, cultural amenities and quality of life are important to keeping Overland Park an outstanding place to live, work and raise your family, then enhancing and expanding the Arboretum and Botanical Garden through the Growing to Inspire capital campaign deserves your support.
+If you believe that the preservation of communal spaces, cultural amenities and quality of life are important to keeping Overland Park an outstanding place to live, work and raise your family, then enhancing and expanding the Arboretum and Botanical Garden through the Growing to Inspire campaign deserves your support.

-Programming
+Support Programming

 From Our Supporters